bswck/configzen/README.md

 As simple as that!
 This way, you can load your configuration from a file as well as from the environment variables `DB_HOST`, `DB_PORT`, `DB_USER` and `DB_PASSWORD`.
-Since `password` is marked as `exclude=True`, it will not be saved to the configuration file, but it will it be loaded from the environment variables.
+Since `password` is marked as `exclude=True`, it will not be be included when saving the configuration, but it can be loaded from the environment variables instead.

 [pydantic](https://docs.pydantic.dev/latest/) will take care of parsing and validating the loaded data.